Oxsomi/core3/docs/OxC3_tool.md

 #### Special flags

 - `--debug` is used to toggle debug info in the binary.

-- `--ignore-empty-files` is used to allow it when no entrypoints are found to compile.
-Without this, it will error when no entrypoints are found.
-This is useful because the destination directory might contain includes alongside source files (rather than using -include-dir with a separate includes directory).
+- `--error-empty-files` is used to error when no entrypoints are found to compile.
+This is useful to enforce that the destination directory shouldn't contain includes alongside source files (rather than using -include-dir with a separate includes directory).
+- `--split` is used to split up every oiSH file into its own file.
+This is very useful when building for 1 dedicated target.
+By default this is turned off, to make sure every shader can be ran with every backend.

 ## Show GPU/graphics device info